cms-tau-pog/TauFW/PicoProducer/README.md

 which will save the number of events per file as well.
 In this way the submission script does not have to open each file and get the number of nanoAOD events on the fly, which can take much long.
+Sometimes some GRID files as not available, and several retries are needed.

 Note that a priori skimming and analysis channels use the same sample lists (and therefore the same nanoAOD files) for the same era as specified in the configuration.